Advanta

 Information Architecture

-Advanta’s structure prioritised clarity, progression, and ease of navigation through a goal-first approach to career development.
-For the minimum viable product, my team and I focused on four core features.
+Advanta’s structure prioritized clarity and ease of navigation through a goal-first approach to career development.
+For the minimum viable product, Elissa and I focused on two core features.

 Dashboard